-Out-turn Revenue{t-1} is the total Access revenue earned by ARTC in the preceding calendar year (t-1) but will not include a Capital Contribution received from an Applicant or an Access Holder.
+Out-turn Revenue{t-1} is the total Access revenue earned by ARTC in the preceding calendar year (t-1) attributed to assets commissioned during the Termbut will not include a Capital Contribution received from an Applicant or an Access Holder.

-Out-turn Opex{t-1} is the total operating expenditure incurred by ARTC in the preceding calendar year (t-1), on an industry efficient basis, determined in accordance with section 4.4(b).
+Out-turn Opex{t-1} is the total operating expenditure incurred by ARTC in the preceding calendar year (t-1), attributed to assets commissioned during the Term, on an industry efficient basis, determined in accordance with section 4.4(b).